code0monkey1/init-tdd-katas-using-typescript-node/README.md

 1. Create a
 `jest.config.js`
  file in the root directory of your project with the following ~configuration command:
+ `npx ts-jest config:init`

     <!-- ```json